edgedb/edgedb/docs/edgeql/sets.rst

   circumstances.
 A number of specific inconsistencies are documented in detail in the `We Can Do Better Than SQL
   <https://www.edgedb.com/blog/we-can-do-better-than-sql#null-a-bag-of-surprises>`_
-  post on the EdgeDB blog.
+  post on the Gel blog.
 For broader context, see Tony Hoare's talk `"The Billion Dollar Mistake" <https://bit.ly/3H238oG>`_.